An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Introduction

 \end{itemize}

-The remaining two sections serve supporting roles.
-In \cref{sec:setup}, we delineate the notation used throughout the paper.
-Our concluding section (\cref{sec:conclusion}) overviews opportunity-rich future research directions in higher-order Riemannian methods, suggested by the perspective developed in this paper, that we invite the optimization community to pursue.
+The remaining two sections serve supporting roles. \cref{sec:setup} delineates the notation used throughout the paper. \cref{sec:conclusion} concludes the paper with an overview of opportunity-rich future research directions in higher-order Riemannian methods, suggested by the perspective developed in this paper.